Image from the Marvel Developers API

 Summary

-• The Marvel MCP server provides “tools” for interacting with the Marvel API, which is useful for fetching character and comic data and integrating it with AI systems.
-Even if you’re not coding for the Avengers, it’s a great way to learn MCP integration.
+- The Marvel MCP server provides “tools” for interacting with the Marvel API, which is useful for fetching character and comic data and integrating it with AI systems.
+Even if you’re not coding for the Avengers, it’s a great way to learn MCP integration and create an MCP server for your own APIs.

 Introduction to Model Context Protocol (MCP)